david-r-king/david-r-king.github.io/projects/networkupgrade.md

 <img width="300px" src="../img/networkupgrade/IDF2.jpeg" class="img-thumbnail">
 <img width="300px" src="../img/networkupgrade/IDF.jpeg" class="img-thumbnail" style="margin: 50px;">

-<h3>Network Infrastructure Upgrade – Hawaii Convention Center</h3>

 ### Network Infrastructure Upgrade – Hawaii Convention Center

 I led a comprehensive upgrade of the Hawaii Convention Center’s network infrastructure to improve reliability, bandwidth, and long-term scalability.
-This project involved replacing outdated hardware, reworking cabling for efficiency, and implementing higher-capacity fiber uplinks.
+The upgrade was driven by recurring issues during large events, most notably the **Pokémon Championship**, where the existing 1G fiber backbone could not handle the demand for high-speed, high-density connectivity.
+In addition, our older IDF switches lacked **Power over Ethernet (PoE)**, forcing us to run supplemental wireless access points with separate inline power injectors.
+This added complexity, increased failure points, and slowed down deployments during time-sensitive events.

+To address these challenges, I managed a full refresh of the distribution layer, modernizing the convention center’s network environment.

 #### Key Contributions
-- **Switch Replacement (IDF Modernization):** Deployed new enterprise-grade IDF switches across the facility, retiring legacy hardware and standardizing configurations for easier long-term management.
+- **Switch Replacement (IDF Modernization):** Deployed new enterprise-grade IDF switches across the facility, retiring legacy hardware, enabling PoE, and standardizing configurations for easier long-term management.
 - **Cabling & Cross-Connectivity:** Re-punched copper connections onto the 110 block to establish clean, fully cross-connected terminations, reducing patching errors and improving serviceability.
-- **Fiber Backbone Upgrade:** Converted uplinks from 1G to 10G fiber, dramatically increasing backbone throughput to support high-demand event traffic.
+- **Fiber Backbone Upgrade:** Migrated uplinks from 1G to 10G fiber, significantly boosting backbone throughput to support large-scale events like Pokémon and other high-bandwidth conferences.
+- **Wireless Infrastructure Support:** Eliminated the need for inline power injectors by leveraging PoE-enabled switches, making supplemental AP deployments faster, cleaner, and more reliable.
 - **Decommissioning & Cleanup:** Wiped and securely retired old switches, ensuring a clean transition and removing outdated equipment from the network environment.

 #### Outcome & Impact
-This upgrade provided the Hawaii Convention Center with a more reliable, higher-capacity network capable of supporting modern conventions and large-scale events.
+The upgrade transformed the Hawaii Convention Center’s infrastructure into a **high-capacity, resilient network** capable of supporting modern conventions and international-scale events.
-The improvements reduced potential bottlenecks, increased resiliency, and set a stronger foundation for future technology growth.
+- High-demand events now run without bandwidth bottlenecks.
+- Wireless deployments are faster and more reliable due to PoE support.
+- Network resiliency and serviceability were improved through standardized configurations and clean cross-connects.
+- The foundation is in place for **future growth and scalability**, allowing the center to keep pace with evolving event requirements.